oxbshw/context-engineering/00_foundations/09_persistence_and_resonance.md

 The ICML paper highlights how symbol processing emerges from the field dynamics:

-> "These results have major implications both for the debate over whether language models are capable of genuine reasoning, and for the broader debate between traditional symbolic and neural network approaches."
+> "These results have major implications both for the debate regarding the role of post-training methods in eliciting reasoning in LLMs versus the role of inherent capabilities acquired during pre-training, and whether posttraining merely uncovers these latent abilities."

 This emergent symbolic processing arises from:
 - Abstraction heads that extract common patterns